 Want a Thailand reading list?
 Treat yourself to these wonderful books about Thailand.
-They’ll either (A) set the scene before your trip, or (B) enjoy them while travelling.
+Use them to set the scene before your trip, or enjoy them while travelling.
 The following books include ‘best book of your life’ literature, memoirs and non-fiction books about Thailand – even some guilty-secret beach-book junk.
 Fire up your Kindle and let’s go…

 The best books about Thailand

 Tip!
-Bangkok 8 is the first book in a six-part series: The Sonchai Jitpleecheep Book Series.
+Love a series?
+Bangkok 8 is the first book in a six-part series: The Royal Thai Detective Novels.
 If you love addictive books or read quickly, start here and race through the rest.View on Amazon

 8. The Beach